Table of Contents

 The Code of Conduct provides a standard for expected behaviour.
 It helps employers identify issues, address concerns, and guide employees towards better workplace practices.
 This ensures problems are managed fairly and consistently.

-What to Include in a Code of Conduct
+What Should be Included in a Code of Conduct?

 Every business is different, so no two codes of conduct are identical.
 Still, strong codes often share similar themes.
 The purpose of your organisation’s Code of Conduct will shape what it includes.
 Here are some key parts you may want to add: